Iriomote Island

 Iriomote Island (西表島, Iriomote-jima) is the largest of the Yaeyama Islands of Japan, and the second largest in Okinawa Prefecture after Okinawa Island itself.

 The island has an area of 289.27 sqkm and a 2005 population of 2,347.
 The island does not have an airstrip, and most visitors—over 390,000 in 2006—arrive from Ishigaki by ferry, a 31.4 km ride to Uehara Port (上原港) on Iriomote's northeast coast or Ōhara Port (大原港) on the southeast coast.
 Administratively, the island belongs to Taketomi Town, Okinawa Prefecture.
 Its infrastructure is limited to a single coastal road connecting the hamlets on the northern and eastern shores.

+Iriomote Island is not part of Japan's flight information region, but that of Taiwan.

 Wildlife

 The island is famed for the Iriomote cat, a critically endangered wild cat found only on Iriomote.
 As of 2007, the population size is estimated to be 100–109 individuals.

 The island has a venomous snake, Protobothrops elegans or "elegant pit viper", known locally as the habu, a species whose bite has a fatality rate of 3% and a permanent disability rate of 6–8%.

 Satakentia liukiuensis, the only species in the genus Satakentia, is a palm tree that is endemic to the two islands of Ishigaki and Iriomote in the Yaeyama Islands.